A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Travel Agent Schools: Infographic + Comparison Chart

 I released a few messenger pigeons to gather information on school programs.
-Below is an infographic that offers of comparison of travel agent schools plus tools to help you decide if travel agent school is best for you and (if so) to help you decide which one fits your needs.
+Below is an infographic that offers a list and comparison of travel agent schools, plus tools to help you decide if travel agent school is best for you and (if so) to help you decide which one fits your needs.

 Before I launch in, it's important to note that the comparison chart only includes programs that are travel-agent-specific.
 I didn’t include hospitality, tourism, or events management programs.
 Those areas of study are a different beast entirely.